 It uses the Gates Carbon Drive belt, like almost everything on this list.
 It ships with either Tektro or Promax hydraulic disc brakes, both of which I’ve used without issue, so you can expect predictable all-weather braking.

 The included fenders are a good choice for the commuter market.
 While a rack is not included, there are well-placed mounts on the seatstays and an extra pair of eyelets on the rear dropout, so their own rack and most generic ones will mount easily.

-A neat touch is the enviolo CVT (continuously variable transmission) internally-geared hub.
+A neat touch is the enviolo CVT (continuously variable transmission) hub.
 It gives you about the same overall gear range as the common Shimano 8-speed hubs, but instead of shifting between discrete gears, you get completely smooth adjustment to “slide” up and down the overall gear range.